How target distributions shape optimal stochastic resetting: Optimization over homogeneous resetting

-As shown in the top panel of Fig.~\ref{fig:stability}, $M(x_T)<0$ for $|x|<x_T^c\equiv (\sqrt{5}-1)/2$, whereas $M(x_T)>0$ for $x_T^c<|x|<1$.
-Therefore, ``small'', close to the center, values of $x_T$ contribute to destabilize the no-resetting strategy in the bulk, whereas ``large'', close to the walls, values of $x_T$ contribute to stabilize it.
+As shown in the top panel of Fig.~\ref{fig:stability-hom}, $M(x_T)<0$ for $|x_T|<x_T^c\equiv (\sqrt{5}-1)/2$, whereas $M(x_T)>0$ for $x_T^c<|x_T|<1$.
+Therefore, ``small'', close to the center, values of $x_T$ contribute to destabilize the nonresetting strategy in the bulk, whereas ``large'', close to the walls, values of $x_T$ contribute to stabilize it.

 It is worth noting some general results.
-First, for a flat distribution, $m>0$: in a finite domain, homogeneous resetting does not give any advantage for a homogeneously distributed target.
-Second, $m<0$ for any target distribution with finite support in the subinterval $0\le x_T< x_T^c $, because $M(x_T)<0$ where $\rhoT(x_T)\ne 0$: therein, homogeneous resetting in the bulk is advantageous and $r^*\ne 0$.
-Conversely, $m>0$ for any target distribution with finite support in the subinterval $x_T^c< x_T< 1 $, because $M(x_T)>0$ where $\rhoT(x_T)\ne 0$: therein, homogeneous resetting in the bulk is detrimental and $r^*=0$.
+First, for a flat distribution, $m>0$; in a finite domain, homogeneous resetting does not give any advantage for a homogeneously distributed target.
+Second, $m<0$ for any target distribution with finite support in the subinterval $0\le x_T< x_T^c $, because $M(x_T)<0$ where $\rhoT(x_T)\ne 0$: Therein, homogeneous resetting in the bulk is advantageous and $r^*\ne 0$.
+Conversely, $m>0$ for any target distribution with finite support in the subinterval $x_T^c< x_T< 1 $, because $M(x_T)>0$ where $\rhoT(x_T)\ne 0$: Therein, homogeneous resetting in the bulk is detrimental and $r^*=0$.
+The discussion is analogous for $-1<x_T<0$ since Eq.~\eqref{eq:m} is an even function of $x_T$.

-To further illustrate the discussion above, we now introduce a specific monoparametric family of symmetric target distributions.
+To further illustrate our discussion, we now introduce a specific monoparametric family of symmetric target distributions.
 In particular, we choose a variant of the beta distribution,

 defined for $-1 < x_T < 1$, with $\beta >0$.
 This $\beta$-family interpolates between a single delta peak at the center of the box for $\beta \to +\infty$ and two equally weighted delta peaks at the boundaries for $\beta \to 0$, passing through the flat distribution for $\beta=1$.
-Introducing Eqs.~\eqref{eq:sol-r-const} and \eqref{eq:PTbeta} into Eq.~\eqref{eq:av_tau}, it is possible to analytically obtain the average MFPT, as detailed in Sec.~II of \cite{SM}.
+Since its support is the whole domain $[-1,1]$, the general observations made above for especially supported distributions do not apply because there is a competition between positive and negative contributions to $M(x_T)$.
+Introducing Eqs.~\eqref{eq:sol-r-const} and~\eqref{eq:PTbeta} into Eq.~\eqref{eq:av_tau}, it is possible to analytically obtain the average MFPT, as detailed in Appendix \ref{Ap-hom}.

 Yet, for our discussion, it suffices to obtain the linear coefficient $m$ in Eq.~\eqref{eq:m-def}, which is now a function of $\beta$: